Marlon Riggs

-Marlon Troy Riggs (February 3, 1957 – April 5, 1994) was a Black gay filmmaker, educator, poet, and activist.
+Marlon Troy Riggs (February 3, 1957 – April 5, 1994) was an American filmmaker, educator, poet, and activist.
 He produced, wrote, and directed several documentary films, including Ethnic Notions, Tongues Untied, Color Adjustment, and Black Is...
 Black Ain't.
-His films examine past and present representations of race and sexuality in the United States.
+Being Black and gay, his films examine past and present representations of race and sexuality in the United States.
 The Marlon Riggs Collection is open to the public at Stanford University Libraries.

 Early life

 Riggs was born in Fort Worth, Texas, on February 3, 1957.
 He was a child of civilian employees of the military and spent a great deal of his childhood traveling.
 He lived in Texas and Georgia before moving to West Germany at the age of 11 with his family.
 He was the son of Jean (mother) and Alvin Riggs (father) and also had a sibling named Sascha.

 Later in his life, Riggs recalled the ostracism and name-calling that he experienced at Hephzibah Junior High School in Hephzibah, Georgia.
 He stated that Black and white students alike called him a "punk", a "faggot," and "Uncle Tom."
 He felt isolated from everyone at the school: "I was caught between these two worlds where the whites hated me and the Blacks disparaged me.
 It was so painful."

 Riggs excelled at Nurnberg American High School, where he played football and ran track, and was elected President of the Varsity Club while only a sophomore.
 He also performed a solo interpretive dance in the school's talent show depicting American slaves' experiences from Africa through emancipation.
 From 1973 to 1974 Riggs attended Ansbach American High School's opening year in Katterbach, Germany.
 He was elected student body president at the military dependents school.
 In 1974, Riggs returned to the United States to attend college.
 As an undergraduate, he studied history at Harvard University and graduated magna cum laude in 1978.

 While a student at Harvard, Riggs realized that he was gay.
 Because there were no courses that supported the study of homosexuality, he petitioned the History Department and received approval to pursue independent study of the portrayal of "male homosexuality in American fiction and poetry".
 As he began studying the history of American racism and homophobia, Riggs became interested in communicating his ideas about these subjects through journalism.

-After working for a local television station in Texas for about a year, he moved to Oakland, California, where he lived for 15 years with his domestic partner, Jack Vincent.
+After working for a local television station in Texas for about a year, he moved to Oakland, California, where he lived with his domestic partner, Jack Vincent, until Riggs passed away 15 years later.
 Riggs entered graduate school and received his master's degree in journalism with a specialization in documentary film in 1981 from the University of California, Berkeley, having co-produced/co-directed with Peter Webster a master's thesis titled Long Train Running: The Story of the Oakland Blues, a half-hour video on the history of blues music in Oakland, California.